Do I Have to Give Police My ID if They Ask in Nevada?

 Apart from traffic stops, you are not legally required to show a police officer your ID.
 However, refusing to identify yourself when detained or arrested can lead to additional problems.
 For instance, it may implicate you in a crime or be classified as an obstruction of justice.

 You should never be penalized for refusing to show your ID to a police officer when you are not driving a vehicle.
-If you are, this may be a serious misuse of authority.
+If you are, this may be a severe misuse of authority.

 Contact a Las Vegas Criminal Defense Attorney

-If you were stopped, detained, questioned, searched, or arrested because you refused to show your ID, your legal rights may have been violated.
+Your legal rights may have been violated if you were stopped, detained, questioned, searched, or arrested because you refused to show your ID.
 Contact a Las Vegas immigration and criminal defense lawyer from De Castroverde Law Group today to learn more.
-We are here to answer your questions and help you with any ID-related legal issues.
+We are here to answer your questions and help you with ID-related legal issues.